dermesser/integer-encoding-rs/README.md

 The format is described here: [Google's protobuf integer encoding technique](https://developers.google.com/protocol-buffers/docs/encoding).

+Please feel free to use `cargo bench` to determine the rate at which your machine can encode and decode varints and fixedints.
+Note that one iteration comprises each eight rounds of encoding (or decoding) a signed and an unsigned integer each -- divide the resulting benchmark time by 16 in order to have a rough estimate of time per operation.
+The integers are very large, so the results represent the worst case.

 ## Crate

 If you use Tokio v0.2 and you use the asynchronous types in this crate (feature